Free Internal Communications Plan Template for a successful, tailored strategy

 • Timely: There must always be a timeline with a starting date and a target date that creates purpose

-The SMART method helps to keep you and everyone else involved motivated.
-It also provides a sense of direction and helps you organize and reach your goals.
+The SMART method helps to keep leaders, internal communicators, and everyone else involved motivated.
+It also provides a sense of direction and helps those in charge organize and reach the set goals.

-These objectives should align with key business goals and be routed through the desired communication channels.
+These objectives should align with key business goals and be routed through the desired internal communications channels.
 Communication tactics, such as video updates or utilizing a social intranet, have the potential to disseminate these objectives broadly and comprehensively to all categories of employees.

-A key element needed to execute an internal communications plan is an integrated and branded internal comms app.
-The internal communication SMART tool enables a broad-spectrum, wide, communication experience.
+A key element needed to execute an internal communication plan is an integrated and branded internal comms app.
+The internal communications SMART tool enables a broad-spectrum, wide, communication experience.
 It will ensure that comms reach all team members irrespective of location.
 It also brings about a sense of belonging, resulting in a strong company culture.

 Download Free